act-org/act-nsdl-walker/README.md

 act-nsdl-walker
 ===============

-Walk NSDL records to extract benchmarks with chapter name, map name and strand names
+Walk NSDL records when given a NSDL chapter objectid to extract the benchmarks with chapter name, map name and strand name context.